r3dotstone/jaden.github.io/index.md

 Outside of my academic life, I'm involved in Engineers Without Borders, Lafayette Motorsports Team (FSAE), and I'm the president of the Lafayette College chapter of the American Society of Mechanical Engineers.
 I love working with people to bringing ideas to fruition.
 Being outside is what keeps me going, cycling, rock climbing, hiking, snowboarding, etc. etc..

 During my breaks from school, you can usually find me in a shop.
 I've worked in theater set construction and lighting since I was 14 and for the past two summers I've been working for a local business to build industrial furniture.
-I'm a very active member of my local makerspace, [MakeHaven](https://www.makehaven.org/), where I make tons of use of their Bridgeport knee mill, TIG and MIG welder, and plethora of other tools.
+I'm a very active member of my local makerspace, [MakeHaven](https://www.makehaven.org/), where I make tons of use of their Bridgeport knee mill, TIG and MIG welder, and plethora of other tools to bring my own ideas to life.